3 US Army special operations commandos killed in Niger

-WASHINGTON (AP) — U.S. officials said three U.S. Army special operations commandos were killed Wednesday and two others were wounded when they came under fire in southwest Niger.
+WASHINGTON (AP) — U.S. officials say three U.S. Army special operations commandos were killed Wednesday and two others were wounded when they came under fire in southwest Niger.

 The officials said the two wounded were taken to Niamey, the capital, and are in stable condition.
 The officials were not authorized to discuss the incident publicly so spoke on condition of anonymity.